ambarley/ekm-taxonomy/README.md

 ## Repository Structure

-- `taxonomy/core-categories.yaml`: Defines the main category types
+- `core-categories.yaml`: Defines the main category types
+- `metadata-schema.yaml`: Defines schema and CDA compatibility settings
-- `taxonomy/subcategories/`: Contains the detailed taxonomy for each category
+- `subcategories/`: Contains the detailed taxonomy for each category
 - `scripts/`: Contains scripts to transform and import the taxonomy

 ## How to Use This Repository

 ### 1. Make Changes to the Taxonomy

-Edit the YAML files in the `taxonomy/` directory to update the taxonomy structure.
+Edit the YAML files to update the taxonomy structure.

 ### 2. Import to Contentful